chutsu/ditto/docs/how_do_i_use_ditto.md

     #folder_containing_docs/file_name_without_extension

 For example:

     - [Documentation 1](#docs/document_1)
     - [Documentation 2](#docs/document_2)
     - [Documentation 3](#docs/document_3)

+If you want the GitHub search bar enter the following in the same file:

+    [ditto:searchbar]

 **IMPORTANT NOTE**:
 - Add `#` infront of `docs`, where `docs` is the folder where `document_1.md` resides
 - Also ___DO NOT___ INCLUDE THE FILE EXTENSION AT THE END!

 ## README.md
 Do I really have to tell you what to put in here?